 Disability is the result of individual impairments which prevent people from fully partaking in activities others would take for granted.
 The deficit model of autism is an example of this, viewing autism in terms of deficits in the autistic person.

 Disability is the result of interactions between individual differences and social context.
 A more accommodating society makes disabilities less disabling.

 - Double empathy problem

 There is a common misconception that autistic people lack empathy, but in fact people in general have difficulty empathising with those who are very different from themselves.
 Research shows that allistic people find it at least as difficult to empathise with autistics as vice versa.

 Inertia is resistance to a change in state.
 That can mean difficulty getting started, but it also includes difficulty changing tasks or stopping once you’ve started.
 This is one of the reasons autistic people can find sudden changes of plan distressing.

 The uncontrollable repetition of actions, words or thoughts.

-The cognitive style used by autistic people, in which attention tends to be tightly focused - like a torch beam, rather than a lantern light.
-This helps to explain context-blindness, autistic inertia (heavily-invested attention is harder to shift), the atypical connections between ideas made by autistic people, the difficulty processing body language alongside spoken language, the intensity of sensory experiences, and other features of autism.
+A cognitive style in which attention tends to be tightly focused – like a torch beam, rather than a lantern light.
+Posited as a theory of autism, this arguably helps to explain context-blindness, autistic inertia (heavily-invested attention is harder to shift), the atypical connections between ideas made by autistic people, the difficulty processing body language alongside spoken language, the intensity of sensory experiences, and other features of autism.